rajeevvats/messenger-app/README.md

 ## Mesibo Messenger for Android
 Mesibo Messenger is an open-source app with real-time messaging, voice and video call features.
 This repo contains the source code for Mesibo Messenger App for Android.
 The GitHub repository for iOS version is [here](https://github.com/mesibo/messenger-app-ios).

-Note: We are working on a new version which can be found [here](https://github.com/mesibo/messenger-app-android-beta).
+**Note**: We are working on a new version which can be found [here](https://github.com/mesibo/messenger-app-android-beta).
 This beta allows complete customization of Messaging, audio and video calling UI.

 ### Features
 - One-on-one messaging and Group chat